There’s definitely an art to painting Ikea furniture, especially when it’s a laminate surface.

 Make sure you use a tack cloth to grab any dust after each time you sand!

 How many coats of paint do I need?

-This will depend!
+This will depend, but 2-3 coats is typical.
 Originally I only did two coats.
 After a while I faintly noticed that some of the shelves needed a little more coverage, so I ended up doing three coats total.